simonaertssen/MIT-6.172-Performance-Engineering-of-Software-Systems/Week 4 Multicore programming/README.md

     user    2m37.992s
     sys     0m33.100s

 This is significanlty slower!
 The number of spawn/task calls has a large overhead.

+### Checkoff Item 2
 We can easily coarsen the program by testing if `n` is small enough and then performing the computations serially.
 We then obtain:

     real    0m2.247s
     user    0m8.327s
     sys     0m0.032s

+This is not really a speedup, but perhaps we could finetune the coarsness.

-### Checkoff Item 2
+### Checkoff Item 3

 ---
 ## Homework